-- Granular Activated Carbon Filled (GAC) Vessels remove VOCs to below detection levels. - A single pass ion exchange system uses resin specifically manufactured to remove perchlorate. - 3.
+- Granular Activated Carbon Filled (GAC) Vessels remove VOCs to below detection levels. - 2.
+A single pass ion exchange system uses resin specifically manufactured to remove perchlorate. - 3.
 A hydrogen peroxide injection system injects hydrogen peroxide in preparation for the UV reactors. - 4.
-UV reactors treat for NDMA and 1, 4-Dioxane. - Water exiting the facility is chlorinated to provide a disinfectant residual in the water system.
+UV reactors treat for NDMA and 1, 4-Dioxane. - 5.
+Water exiting the facility is chlorinated to provide a disinfectant residual in the water system. - Treated water then enters the water system and is delivered to your home.

-DRINKING WATER SOURCE ASSESSMENT -
+DRINKING WATER SOURCE ASSESSMENT